Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

 Picture the scene.
 You've bought a lovely Tudor cottage which has been lovingly looked after.
 Everything is how you want it and you've moved into your dream home.
 Only weeks in, you look up at the beams and realise you have all the signs of a woodworm infestation.
-Before you go out and spend a fortune on some cheap Stockport woodworm treatment spray filled with unknown chemicals, it's important to call an expert pest controller such as Young's.
+Before you go out and spend a fortune on some cheap Stockport woodworm treatment spray filled with unknown insecticides, it's important to call an expert pest controller such as Young's.

 What Are Woodworm?